Shanaze Reade

 Shanaze Danielle Reade (born 23 September 1988 in Crewe, Cheshire, United Kingdom) is a British former bicycle motocross (BMX) racer and track cyclist whose prime competitive years began in 2002.
 She has won the UCI BMX World Championships three times.
-Reade is the daughter of a Jamaican father and an Irish mother.

 Early years

-Reade was primarily raised by her grandparents after her mother gave birth to her at the age of 17.
+Reade was born in England to a Jamaican father and an Irish mother.
+She was primarily raised by her grandparents after her mother gave birth to her at the age of 17.
 She has credited her grandfather with giving her the self-confidence to achieve success in her cycling career.
 Reade began racing in 1998 at the age of 10, at Tipkinder Park in Crewe.
 A local track operator named Bob Field, whose son also raced at the time, became her mentor.
 She was previously a Track & Field enthusiast but apparently got bored with 100-metre sprint running and the Shot Put after five years in those sports before discovering BMX.